arianecrestani/Movie-List/README.md

 Search for movies

-Have information about overview, note as well release date and how many movies were released in this title
+Have information about overview, note as well release date and how many movies were released in this movie title

 Popular movies